United Kingdom: handling internal investigations

 The nature of the risk

-When embarking on an investigation, it is crucial that the nature of the potential risks the company is exposed to are properly assessed at the outset and reviewed continuously as the investigation progresses.
+When embarking on an investigation, it is crucial that the nature of the potential risks the company is exposed to is properly assessed at the outset and reviewed continuously as the investigation progresses.
 A problem that appears on the face of it to be regulatory in nature may in fact have a criminal angle that only becomes apparent part-way through or at the conclusion of the investigation.
-Early engagement with the authorities carries many benefits and, particularly where an investigation has been triggered by a regulator, a company may feel under pressure to disclose information and make representations at an early stage.
+Early engagement with the authorities carries many benefits, particularly in the context of a company looking to benefit from a deferred prosecution agreement (DPA) given that the Serious Fraud Office (SFO) will take into account how early the company self-reports as a factor when deciding whether to offer and enter into a DPA.
+A company may also feel under pressure to disclose information and make representations at an early stage where an investigation has been triggered by a regulator.
 However, this should not be done without careful consideration of the potential repercussions – particularly if there is a risk that not all relevant evidence has been reviewed.
 It is worth remembering that, while compelled interviews in the regulatory context are not generally admissible in criminal proceedings, the same protections do not apply to information that is provided voluntarily.

 Likewise, if it is likely that the services of forensic accountants or other investigators will be required, careful thought should be given to the most appropriate time to do this and the potential consequences.
-As explained above, any communications with third parties at the internal investigation stage will only attract privilege if litigation is in reasonable contemplation.
+As explained above, any communications with third parties at the internal investigation stage will only attract privilege if litigation is in reasonable contemplation and the communication is created for the dominant purpose of that litigation.
 Where this is not the case, any resulting reports may find themselves the subject of a compelled production, either to a regulator or – potentially more seriously – to a criminal authority.

 A further issue that should be considered at the outset is the status of any employees that, on the face of it, may be implicated in the conduct under investigation.
 Normally the most prudent approach from both an investigation and regulatory perspective will be to suspend any employees concerned with immediate effect, pending the outcome of the investigation.
 Suspending rather than dismissing employees allows those conducting the investigation to have continued access to them.
 However, there will often be a degree of tension between the best approach from a regulatory perspective and the employment law requirement that suspension should be used only where absolutely necessary and that the period of the suspension should be minimised.
 Employment law issues therefore need to be considered in parallel, and advice sought as appropriate.